 Note: GitHub Actions was available for GitHub Enterprise Server 2.22 as a limited beta.
 If you're upgrading an existing GitHub Enterprise Server instance to 3.0 or later and want to configure GitHub Actions, note that the minimum hardware requirements have increased.
 For more information, see "Upgrading GitHub Enterprise Server."

-If you configured the beta of GitHub Actions for the users of your GitHub Enterprise Server instance, you may need to provision additional CPU and memory resources.
-The additional resources you need to provision depend on the number of workflows your users run concurrently, and the overall levels of activity for your instance.
+If you enabled the beta of GitHub Actions for the users of an existing instance, review the levels of activity for users and automations on the instance and ensure that you have provisioned adequate CPU and memory for your users.
 For more information about monitoring the capacity and performance of GitHub Enterprise Server, see "Monitoring your appliance."

 For more information about adjusting resources for an existing instance, see "Increasing storage capacity" and "Increasing CPU or memory resources."